georgezzeng/Articles/2024-07-25-collaborations-epic-eic.md

   - text: Read About This Collaboration

 excerpt: |
   Seeking to unlock the secrets of the “glue” binding visible matter in the universe, the ePIC Collaboration stands at the forefront of innovation.
+Led by a collective of hundreds of scientists and engineers, the Electron-Proton/Ion Collider (ePIC) Collaboration was formed to design, build, and operate the first experiment at the Electron-Ion Collider (EIC).
 ---

 <figure>